 But a restraining order isn’t limited to those abilities.
 A restraining order has the potential to force someone to adhere to child custody or visitation arrangements.
 It can also require the restrained to pay child support, spousal support, or certain bills.
 In some cases, it makes one person give up or stay away from a pet.
 Finally, it could take away certain property.

 After a restraining order is issued, it goes into a country-wide system.
 The system is for law enforcement officers.
-Even if you move away from California, the local police can enforce it.
+Even if you move away from San Diego or elsewhere in California, the local police can enforce it.
+Restraining order lawyers in San Diego are aware of the immense power of these legal orders.
+They can construct a defense that’s not only effective against criminal allegations, but also plaintiffs using the court as an instrument of civil harassment.

 What Happens When You Violate Your Restraining Order?

-If you have a restraining order against you and you violate it, you could be in for serious trouble.
-Although you might be tempted to take matters into your own hands and discuss it with the protected, you should avoid this.
-Doing so comes with harsh penalties.
+If you have a restraining order against you and you violate it, you could be in serious trouble.
+Although you might be tempted to take matters into your own hands and discuss your temporary restraining order with the protected, you should avoid this.
+Doing so comes with harsh legal penalties.

 Do You Have a Restraining Order Against You?